Military

 Pan Sahel Initiative (PSI)

-The Pan Sahel Initiative (PSI) was a U.S. State Department funded program in the northern African countries of Mali, Mauritania, Niger, and Chad designed to enhance border capabilities throughout the region against arms smuggling, drug trafficking, and the movement of trans-national terrorists.
-US Army Special Forces, assigned to Special Operations Command Europe, are training selected military units in Mali and Mauritania on mobility, communications, land navigation, and small unit tactics.
+The Pan Sahel Initiative (PSI) was a US State Department funded program in the northern African countries of Mali, Mauritania, Niger, and Chad designed to enhance border capabilities throughout the region against arms smuggling, drug trafficking, and the movement of trans-national terrorists.
+US Army Special Forces, assigned to US European Command's (EUCOM) Special Operations Command, Europe (SOCEUR), trained selected military units in Mali and Mauritania on mobility, communications, land navigation, and small unit tactics.

-The key point of the Pan Sahel Initiative was to foster regional cooperation and coordination; to counter terrorist elements that are operating and cooperating in the region now; and to bolster EUCOM's interest in the regional; to make a US policy statement using active US forces.
-It was a kind of door opening exercise over a few years, with every intent to broaden this program.
+The key points of the Pan Sahel Initiative were to foster regional cooperation and coordination; to counter terrorist elements that were operating and cooperating in the region now; to bolster EUCOM's interest in the regional; and to make a US policy statement using active US forces.
+It was seen as a kind of door opening exercise over a few years, with every intent to broaden the program.

-Technical assessments taking place in each country helped focus training and other capacity building resources over the coming months.
-PSI assisted participating countries to counter known terrorist operations and border incursions, as well as trafficking of people, illicit materials, and other goods.
-Accompanying the training and material support will be a program to bring military and civilian officials from the four countries together to encourage greater cooperation and information exchange within and among the governments of the region on counterterrorism and border security issues.
+Technical assessments taking place in each country helped focus training and other capacity building resources.
+The PSI assisted participating countries to counter known terrorist operations and border incursions, as well as trafficking of people, illicit materials, and other goods.
+Accompanying the training and material support was a program to bring military and civilian officials from the 4 countries together to encourage greater cooperation and information exchange within and among the governments of the region on counterterrorism and border security issues.

-The Sahel is the subarid climatological zone located south of the Sahara Desert that stretches from east to west across Africa.
-The 47 million people in the nine Sahelian countries (Burkina Faso, Cape Verde, Chad, Gambia, Guinea-Bissau, Mali, Mauritania, Niger and Senegal) are among the poorest in the world.
-The countries' annual per capita GDPs range from $200 to $700.
+The Sahel region of Africa is the subarid climatological zone located south of the Sahara Desert that stretches from east to west across Africa.
+The 47 million people in the 9 Sahelian countries (Burkina Faso, Cape Verde, Chad, Gambia, Guinea-Bissau, Mali, Mauritania, Niger and Senegal) have been among the poorest in the world.
+The countries' annual per capita GDPs range from $200 to $700 as of the mid-2000s.

 In the 1960's a series of abnormally rainy years encouraged farmers to expand their herds and grazing lands.
 Then in the early 1970's there was a terrible drought.
 The plant life of the region was virtually wiped out.
 Some 40 percent of the cattle died.
 By the 1980's continuing drought had completely denuded the soil, creating choking dust storms and migrating dune fields.
 The desert was creeping into formerly verdant areas at an average rate of 10 to 15 meters a day, destroying the livelihoods of over 20 million people.
 More than a hundred thousand starved to death.